 The Cook Islands

 Walk aout in a pareau (sarong), adorn yourself with flowers blend in with your local hosts and enjoy the unspoilt nature of this dream distination.
 Relax and rejunenate your soul on one of the many beautiful beaches.
-Esperience the rhythm of the music and dancing.
-Feast on many exotic South Pacific foods.
-Above all, consider how life's dimple pleasures are easily available for all to share.
+Experience the rhythm of the music and dancing, feast on many exotic South Pacific foods.
+Above all, consider how life's simple pleasures are easily available for all to share.

 Climate: Pleasant, warm year round temperatures.
 Seasonal variation are slight ranging from 23 to 29 degree celsius.
 Warmest season is November to March.

 Often referred to as the ‘Crossroads of the South Pacific’ because of it’s geographical location, the Fiji Islands is a hospitable land of contrasts in people, flora, fauna and culture.
 It is home to people who have been called the friendliest on earth.
 It is made up of a chain of over 300 islands and is a cosmopolitan cocktail of culture, race and religion.
 It is a place where ‘bula’, the traditional Fijian greeting, is a very special word and you can relax without a care in the world.

 Fiji Islands has a population of just over 750,000 and a land area of 18,200 km taken up mostly by the two major islands Viti Levu and Vanua Levu.